-The AFRH reports its liabilities under two categories, Intragovernmental and Other than Intragovernmental.
-Intragovernmental liabilities represent funds owed to another government agency.
-Liabilities other than intragovernmental represent funds owed to any entity or person that is not a federal agency, including private sector firms and federal employees.
+AFRH reports its liabilities under two categories: Intragovernmental and With the Public.
+Intragovernmental liabilities represent funds owed to another Government Agency.
+Liabilities "With the Public" represent funds owed to any entity or person that is not a Federal Agency, including private sector firms and Federal employees.
 Each of these categories may include liabilities that are covered by budgetary resources and liabilities not covered by budgetary resources.